This is not a sales pitch. I promise. Take it as you wish, but please read to the end.

 Not only are these products the safest you will find, but they have hundreds to choose from.
 In fact, the first time people see the samples I have at a party, they have a hard time believing one company does it all.
 I don’t know of another company that can offer you the same variety.
 In addition to the line that’s for everyone (shampoo, soap, etc…) they offer a specific line of products for women, men, kids and babies.
 They also have an extensive line of cosmetics, certified-organic essential oils and oil blends, and cleaning products.

 So friends, that is why I choose Poofy Organics.
 That is why I offer the products to you.
 Because they are the best out there.
 Because they are safe and effective.

 Should you decide you want to see what they’re all about, please use my personal link.
 My family thanks you.

 Here’s how to become a customer and place an order.
 Create an account on my website to register as my customer.
 Go to allisonwhing.poofyorganics.com.
 Hit “Sign In.”
 Then hit, “Become a Customer.”
 Enter all your information and you’re ready to go.
 Then whenever you order, go to my website and I’ll receive an email when you make a purchase.

-I offer free shipping on your first order to new customers reimbursed via PayPal or personal check.
+I offer free shipping on your first order to new customers reimbursed via a gift card good you can use on your next purchase.
 You must be registered as my customer to take advantage of this!

-I also have a FB page called Poofy Talk with Allison.
+I also have a FB group called Poofy Talk with Allison.
 Please join us there where I post sales, incentives, giveaways, testimonials and all things Poofy.